Delhi sports policy will be successful when players start winning lots of medals for India: Kejriwal | Education

 ''Ours is a country of 130 crore people and still we win less medals.
 This policy will be successful once we start winning a lot of medals and when we leave China and the US behind on the sports map,'' he said.

-While noting that sports has to be taken to a different level, he said that his government has set up the Delhi Sports University to fulfil that objective. ''We will do whatever is possible to make it successful,'' he said.
+Noting that sports has to be taken to a different level, he said his government has set up the Delhi Sports University to fulfil that objective. ''We will do whatever is possible to make it successful,'' he said.

 Kejriwal also urged the Olympic medallists to associate themselves with the sports university to avail facilities and to contribute to it.